ebaligand/methylation_analysis_of_nanopore_data/README.md

 id_patient2  /path/toward/fast5/files/of/the/patient/with/id/is/id_patient2
 id_patient3  /path/toward/fast5/files/of/the/patient/with/id/is/id_patient3
 ```
 Warning : pay attention of the slashes.
-This '/' is accepted, not that '\'.
+Only this '/' is accepted.

 Import or create this file in the server of analysis.